pbberlin/go-massmail/README.md

 `Sets` of emails can be sent in recurrent `waves`.
 A `wave` belongs to a project.
 It usually has a characteristic month or quarter or season.
 And a wave has common data points, to which multiple email task can refer.

-Each task `task` may have additional data points, for example text elements or attachments.
+Each `task` may have additional data points, for example text elements or attachments.

 ### Relay hosts